An Cumann Gaelach, QUB: The Troubles

 The 1970s saw an increase in membership, with more than 300 members for most years in that period.
 The 1970s also saw the Cumann organise monthly céilís in what is now the Mandela Hall in the Students' Union, as well as continuing the classes and trips to the Gaeltacht.
 During this period, some University signs included both Irish and English.
 As the Troubles continued, the membership of the society began to dwindle and many events were either abandoned or downscaled.

-Present day
+Later activities

 Following the Good Friday Agreement, the suspicions that had previously surrounded the Irish language began to decrease.
 An annual survey of Cumainn across Ireland by Irish language daily, Lá Nua showed growth in the society's number since the start of the decade, rising from 25 in 2003 to 168 in 2007, making it the largest in Northern Ireland and the fifth largest on the island.

 2006 marked the centenary of An Cumann Gaelach with a Céilí Mór in Belfast's Wellington Park Hotel, and the publication of a magazine.
 The society continues to run weekly Irish classes and trips to the Gaeltacht, as well as other cultural events such as traditional music sessions, talks and film showings.

-In 2018, the Cumann Gaelach launched a campaign for bilingual signage at QUB, and in 2020 it ran a week long Irish festival.